 Setting up the Connection of your Board¶

-If cable is not an option, you can use WiFi.
+If a network cable is not an option, you can use WiFi.
 In order to connect your Raspberry Pi to your WiFi network, you have to indicate the SSID and password to it.
 This can be accomplished with a smartphone or any other device with wireless capabilities.

-First step would be to wait a couple of minutes after boot up until you get a connection with SSID "Wifi Connect" and no password in your smartphone:
+The first step is to wait a couple of minutes after boot up until you find a connection with SSID "Wifi Connect" and no password in your computer or smartphone:

 After you connect, a captive portal pops up on your phone:

 Enter the portal, select the WiFi network and enter the password.

-The Raspberry Pi now will store the credentials and will connect to that SSID after every reset.
+The Raspberry Pi now has your network credentials saved locally and will connect to that SSID after every reset automatically.